-Note that unlike the Efergy and Npower/GEO the Owl is potentially able to work on 3-phase system (two more clip-on meter/transmitters would be needed I think).
-Although the AlertMe system could conceivably accept inputs from three clamps I don't believe that the underlying software would do the right thing currently.
+Unlike the Efergy and Npower/GEO, the Owl is able to work on 3-phase systems.
+(Two more clip-on meter/transmitters would be needed, I think.)
+The AlertMe system could accept inputs from three clamps.
+But I don't believe that its software would do the right thing.

 I prefer the Efergy Elite.
 Portability, backlight, and use of rechargeables throughout make for a win.